• Home

 WhatsApp, our pick for the best texting app for most people

 WhatsApp is the undisputed ruler of free mobile messaging in much of the world.
-Launched in 2009 as a way to send messages over a data connection rather than SMS, WhatsApp was acquired by Facebook in 2014.
+Launched in 2009 as a way to send messages over a data connection rather than SMS, WhatsApp was acquired by Facebook (now Meta) in 2014.
 Since then, the service has grown both its feature set and user base.
-As of 2023, it has around two billion users, and it's easy to see why: it's a shockingly decent service.
+As of 2024, it has around two billion users, and it's easy to see why: it's a shockingly decent service.

 Another major change is that WhatsApp now lets you sign in on multiple smartphones, though one of them will have to be on if you want to use the desktop apps for Windows and Mac, and the web app at web.whatsapp.com.